scylladb/scylla-rust-driver/docs/source/statements/lwt.md

 ### Format of the statement
 A lightweight transaction statement is not a separate type - it can be expressed just like any other statements: via `Statement`, `PreparedStatement`, batches, and so on.
 The difference lays in the statement string itself - when it contains a condition (e.g. `IF NOT EXISTS`), it becomes a lightweight transaction.
 It's important to remember that CQL specification requires a separate, additional consistency level to be defined for LWT statements - `serial_consistency_level`.
 The serial consistency level can only be set to two values: `SerialConsistency::Serial` or `SerialConsistency::LocalSerial`.
 The "local" variant makes the transaction consistent only within the same datacenter.
-For convenience, Scylla Rust Driver sets the default consistency level to `LocalSerial`, as it's more commonly used.
+For convenience, ScyllaDB Rust Driver sets the default consistency level to `LocalSerial`, as it's more commonly used.
 For cross-datacenter consistency, please remember to always override the default with `SerialConsistency::Serial`.
 ```rust
 # extern crate scylla;
 # use scylla::client::session::Session;